Beta Alpha Psi (BAP)

 Membership in Beta Gamma Sigma is the highest recognition a business student can receive in an undergraduate or master's program.
 Only the top 7 percent of the junior class, the upper 10 percent of the senior class, or the top 20 percent of the graduating master's program are honored by an invitation to Beta Gamma Sigma membership.

 President: Nicholas Patterson

-Faculty Advisor: William Burke, Information Systems
+Faculty Advisor: Mr. William Burke, Information & Decision Sciences

 The Collegiate Entrepreneur’s Organization is driven to promote entrepreneurship and small business throughout the SU campus and Salisbury community.
 We are an organization devoted to encourage, motivate and inspire those who thrive on the idea of starting a business via networking and allocating resources and tools.
 Bringing together the powerful and innovative minds throughout the university, this organization serves as a hub for entrepreneurial spirit.
 We inspire though successful entrepreneurs willing to share their experiences and business knowledge to our members.
 We offer professional and personal development through organized events and community outreach through local entrepreneurial education programs.

 Economics Society (ES)